-Over the last few days Microsoft released XLOOKUP formula to the early adopters of Excel.
+Office 365 now boasts a powerful successor to the VLOOKUP function – XLOOKUP formula.
 Think of XLOOKUP as VLOOKUP 2.0.
-In this post, learn all about the function, syntax, optional parameters and 13 xlookup examples.
+In this article, learn all about the function, syntax, optional parameters and 13 xlookup examples.

 What is XLOOKUP?